wenphanddl/domino-gfp-ml/README.md

 new line
- ignore this line added for conflicts
+ ignore this line added for conflicts dont ignore
 This is a simple project that trains a logistic regression model. some line added